Habit-Stack Your Way to More Movement

 We know what you’re thinking — what is habit stacking?

 The idea behind habit stacking is simple: add a new behavior to your daily schedule by “stacking it” on top of an existing habit.
 The concept of habit stacking was pioneered by James Clear, author of the New York Times bestseller, Atomic Habits, and it is designed to help individuals incorporate more healthy behaviors into their lives without disrupting their normal routine.
+Seamlessly incorporating physical activity throughout the day can lead to weight loss and reduced instances of chronic illnesses such as diabetes or hypertension.

 Coffee’s brewing: Run in place